swwilso1/CMake/Help/command/add_custom_command.rst

 the custom command at build time.
 Note that the IMPLICIT_DEPENDS option is currently supported only for Makefile generators and will be ignored by other generators.

+The CONFIG option specifies that the custom command(s) should run only when the given build configuration is active.
+This option allows custom commands to have configuration specific behavior.

 If COMMAND specifies an executable target (created by ADD_EXECUTABLE) it will automatically be replaced by the location of the executable